Compensation Data

 Professional training programs

-M. Klein Compensation Overview
+M. Klein & Company Compensation Overview

 M. Klein's compensation reflects its position as a boutique advisory firm led by former Citi investment banking chairman Michael Klein, with a focus on complex strategic transactions and restructuring.
 The firm's selective deal flow and senior banker involvement create opportunities for analysts to work on sophisticated mandates, though compensation tends to be more conservative than larger elite boutiques.
 Bonuses are highly variable and tied to firm-wide revenue performance, with wider ranges than peers due to the firm's smaller scale and deal-driven economics.
 M. Klein's culture emphasizes relationship-driven advisory and strategic counsel to boards, with junior bankers gaining exceptional access to senior decision-makers.
 The firm attracts candidates who value mentorship and complex deal work over maximum cash compensation.